-If you are spending more than what you are earning, then you have a problem.
+If you are spending more than what you earn, you have a problem.
 You will not be able to make any progress, and your finances will head toward ruin.
-If you want to make sure your income remains higher than your expenses, then you will need to start tracking your spending habits.
+If you want to ensure your income remains higher than your expenses, you will need to start tracking your spending habits.

 2. Understand your Behavior

 Most of your financial decisions are made based on your behavior.
-It isn’t something that can be easily monitored, but how much you spend on household items and significant investments like a car will determine how your finances will be like.
+It isn’t something that can be easily monitored, but how much you spend on household items and significant investments like a car will determine your finances.

-There is nothing wrong with shopping at upscale markets, but there are other supermarkets that offer great discounts on most items.
-If this is not enough, you can save further by checking out retailers at the end of a season, since that is when they get rid of excess inventory.
+There is nothing wrong with shopping at upscale markets, but other supermarkets offer great discounts on most items.
+If this is not enough, you can save further by checking out retailers at the end of a season since that is when they get rid of excess inventory.
 Additionally, you can 10-20% more by opting for store brands.

 If you are a frequent shopper, consider end-of-season and need-based shopping to save as much money as you possibly can.
-Likewise, buying a car may also be a lifestyle decision, so take factors like the cost of maintenance and fuel efficiency into account to cut down on routine expenses.
+Likewise, buying a car may also be a lifestyle decision, so consider factors like the cost of maintenance and fuel efficiency to cut down on routine expenses.

 3. Pay your Dues